 How the complaints process works

-Once a complaint is lodged with the Legal Services Commissioner, the Commissioner may:
+Once a complaint is lodged with the NSW Legal Services Commissioner (the Commissioner), the Commissioner may:

-- refer it to the Law Society Council for investigation or resolution, or
+- refer it to the Law Society Council for preliminary assessment, investigation or determination, or

-When does the Law Society investigate a complaint?
+When does the Law Society of NSW deal with complaints?

-If the Commissioner requests investigation by the Law Society, the Law Society’s Professional Standards Department will assign an investigator to the case.
+The Commissioner may refer a complaint to the Law Society Council for preliminary assessment, investigation and determination.
+If the Commissioner refers the complaint to the Law Society Council, the Law Society’s Professional Standards Department will assign an investigator to the case.

-If your complaint is referred, both you and the solicitor will receive notification from the Law Society and regular updates about the progress of the complaint.
+If a complaint is referred, both the solicitor and the complainant receive notification from the Professional Standards Department and regular updates about the progress of the complaint.

 For further details see the Professional Standards Department's Complaints Process Information Brochure.